 Prerequisites: THMT 2216 or permission of the instructor An intensive study of beverage selection and management.
 Focus is on current trends in alcoholic and non-alcoholic beverages.
-Topics covered include marketing of beverages, cost controls, legal aspects of responsible beverage service, inventory control, purchasing, analysis of best practices, menu development, as well as appreciation and comparison of beverages.
+Topics covered include marketing of beverages, cost controls, legal aspects of responsible beverage service, inventory control, purchasing, analysis of best practices,

-Hospitality Management Accounting 0.5 unit
+Hospitality Management Accounting